Did you know that there are about 10 million species of insect in the world and they all need somewhere to live?

 Plant some nectar-rich flowers close to the bug hotel to help attract butterflies, bees and other pollinating insects.
 Consider blooms such as honeysuckle, verbena, roses, clematis, foxgloves, hollyhocks, geraniums, lavender and edible herbs with flowers, such as thyme, chives and borage are all guaranteed to bring pollinators to your garden.

-A bug hotel is a great way to help nature, no matter the size of our garden.
+A bee and bug hotel is a great way to help nature, no matter the size of our garden.
 All you need to do now is sit back and see what creatures move in!